 The C2 Method

 The C2 Method is our way of working.
-Not a framework invented to put on a slide — a genuine description of how we run projects, how we involve you, and how we make sure nothing falls through the cracks.
+Not a framework invented to put on a slide but a genuine description of how we run projects, how we involve you, and how we make sure nothing falls through the cracks.

 Why C2?